-- the antennas are positioned away from obstacles. - there is 40 to 60 mm between the antennas, so they do not touch.
+- the antennas are positioned away from obstacles. - there is 40 to 60 mm between the antennas, so they do not touch. - the exposure glass cover and Document Feeder (ADF) do not hit the antennas.

 Remote Maintenance by telnet

 You can view the printer status and configure the Network Interface Board using telnet.